robphoenix/site/content/blog/2015/notes-on-python-the-dictionary-as-control-flow.md

 ---
-title: "Notes on Python: The Dictionary as Control Flow"
+title: 'Notes on Python: The Dictionary as Control Flow'
 date: 2015-11-05
-tags: [ "python" ]
+tags: ['python']
 ---

 This is pretty much lifted straight from Mark Lutz's [Learning Python][lp].
 It's just a different way of implementing a simple `if/elif/else` block akin to JavaScript's `switch/case` statement, or Clojure's `cond`.

 So, normally in Python if you want a series of potential outcomes based on an input value then you implement a series of `if/elif` statements...